web-agent-master/google-search/README.md

 }
 ```

-For Windows environments, you can also use the following configuration (specifying the full path):
+For Windows environments, you can also use the following configurations:

+1. Using cmd.exe with npx:

 ```json
 {